-Berlie 2008; and Nyi Nyi Kyaw 2016.
+87 Nyi Nyi Kyaw 2016.

-Such a strategy for 'unifying' Myanmar's ethnoreligious groups justifies the restrictions being imposed on the religious freedom of the minorities, along with other forms of human rights abuses committed by state elites and civilians.
+abuses committed by state elites and civilians.
 The Citizenship Law passed in 1982 is a crucial component of a series of actions implemented by the nationalist government intended to shore Burman ethnic power by securitizing the 'Rohingya threat'.
 Under this law, a person is given a color-coded Citizenship Scrutiny Card that corresponds with the status of his or her citizenship and the rights that come with it: pink for full citizenship, blue for associate citizenship, and green for naturalized citizenship.
 Citizens must carry these cards at all times which include information about their religious affiliations (only one) and ethnic identities (which can be one or more).89

-A full citizenship is granted only to members of the eight 'indigenous races' (taing-yin-tha) which the state had identified and believed to have already settled in Myanmar before the start of British occupation in 1824.90 Other ethnic groups not mentioned on the list are denied citizenship, and are prevented from possessing identity cards.91 By significantly curtailing, if not, completely denying the rights of those who do not meet the citizenship criteria, the law has effectively stripped the normative basis for an individual's legal rights on the guise of protecting the legitimate Burmese.92 The state's absolute authority for determining which groups are deserving of citizenship gives it a powerful tool for securitizing minorities that are considered threats to the integrity and cohesion of Myanmar's nation-statehood.
+A full citizenship is granted only to members of the eight 'indigenous races' (taing-yin-tha) which the state had identified and believed to have already settled in Myanmar before the start of British occupation in 1824.90 Other ethnic groups not mentioned on the list are denied citizenships, and are prevented from possessing identity cards.91 By significantly curtailing, if not, completely denying the rights of those who do not meet the citizenship criteria, the law has effectively stripped the normative basis for an individual's legal rights on the guise of protecting the legitimate Burmese.92 The state's absolute authority for determining which groups are deserving of citizenship gives it a powerful tool for securitizing minorities that are considered threats to the integrity and cohesion of Myanmar's nation-statehood.

 This is exactly what happened to the Rohingya Muslims who have been deprived of their Burmese nationality.
 The Citizenship Law has unfavorably reconstructed the image and identity of the group by delegitimizing the bases of their ethnic claims, making them world's largest stateless population within a country today.
 Despite being able to trace the group's history to the eight century, in the eyes of the ruling government and majority of Burmese citizens, the Rohingyas are 'resident foreigners.'
-Most Burmese residents in Rakhine even suggest that these 'Bengalis' (as what they are called in Myanmar), are illegal immigrants who came from Bangladesh and only settled in Myanmar as recently as a few years ago.93 One of the implications
+Most Burmese residents in Rakhine even suggest that these 'Chittagonian Bengalis' are illegal immigrants who came from Bangladesh and only settled in Myanmar as a result of British invasion, with some arriving as recently as a few years ago.
+93 Indeed, the term Rohingya has become politically charged, and the government's consistent use of the word Bengal is not only weakening but erasing the traces and memories of the Rohingya

-["] Cheesman 2017.
+89 Cheesman 2017.

-^{••} Human Rights Watch 2000.
+Muman Rights Watch 2000.

-^a Author's interview with a key informant in Bagan, Myanmar on August 30, 2017.
+91 Author's interview with key informant, September 2017, Myanmar.